CraigDonkin/Infrastructure/WinDomain/Domain Enumeration.md

 - Get Organisational Units in a domain

 ```
-Get-NetOU -FullData
+Get-OU -FullData
 ```

 - Find out which GPO is applied on an OU

 ```
-Get-NetGPO -GPOname "{<GPOname from gplink attribute in Get-NetOU}"
+Get-GPO -GPOname "{<GPOname from gplink attribute in Get-NetOU}"
 ```

 ### Domain ACL Information